 A year later Tom and Virginia moved to McCormick, SC for the low tax rate, small town atmosphere and warmer winters where they lived by Clarks Hill Lake for over 17 years.
 His time was spent outdoors landscaping, gardening and fishing.
 During this time Tom joined the 720th MP Battalion Reunion Association, served as its Vice President then President for 11 years, and its history project manager for 15 years.
 It was during this time he authored and published two books- Vietnam Journal “The 720the MP Battalion at War” and Vietnam Journal “Operation Stabilized.”
 In 2015 they moved to Lake Murray in Gilbert, SC.

 Tom’s mother and father preceded him in death and he is survived by his loving wife of 49 years, Virginia Donapel-Watson, a brother Jana D. Watson, sister in law Joan of Pitman, NJ, a sister Gail A. Watson-DeVault of Mullica Hill, his son Thomas T. Watson, Jr. of Deptford, his daughter Lisa A. Watson and her partner Edward Hartzel of Horsham, PA and a grandson Ritner Thomas Hartzel.

 There will be no visitation of funeral.
 Tom’s wish was to be cremated.
 His family will host a “celebration of his life” at a future date.
 All of Tom’s friends, coworkers and acquaintances are invited to attend.

-To send flowers to Thomas "Terry" Watson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Thomas "Terry" Watson, please visit our floral store.